cerdmann/postman-cli-transformer/README.md

 postman collection run 11111111-11111111-1111-1111-1111-111111111111 -e 11111111-11111111-1111-1111-1111-111111111111  | postman-cli-transformer output.json --junit-out-file junit.xml
 ```

+Furthermore, the tool will exit with a code of 1 if any of the tests run by the CLI fail.
+This behavior may be turned off by a flag.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: